ViniciusTM/analise_exprtacoes_paises/README.md

 ## structure
 ### data
-folder with downloaded data from the site https://atlas.media.mit.edu/en/resources/data/.
+Folder with downloaded data from the site https://atlas.media.mit.edu/en/resources/data/.
 Used on the preprocessing script;
 ### data_preprocessing.py
-Python script for data prepeocessing.
-Needs to be executed before runing the code on the notebook
+Python script for data preprocessing.
+Needs to be executed before running the code on the notebook
 ### clustering.py
 Python code with some functions used on the notebook
 ### Analysis.ipynv